bigwiv/Biopython-cn/en/chr04.rst

 information as attributes:

  **.seq**
-    ®C The sequence itself, typically a ``Seq`` object.
+    ‚Äì The sequence itself, typically a ``Seq`` object.
 **.id**
-    ®C The primary ID used to identify the sequence ®C a string.
+    ‚Äì The primary ID used to identify the sequence ‚Äì a string.
 In most cases this is something like an accession number.
 **.name**
-    ®C A °∞common°± name/id for the sequence ®C a string.
+    ‚Äì A ‚Äúcommon‚Äù name/id for the sequence ‚Äì a string.
 In some cases this will be the same as the accession number, but it could also be a clone name.
 I think of this as being analogous to the LOCUS id in a GenBank record.
 **.description**
-    ®C A human readable description or expressive name for the sequence ®C a string.
+    ‚Äì A human readable description or expressive name for the sequence ‚Äì a string.
 **.letter\_annotations**
-    ®C Holds per-letter-annotations using a (restricted) dictionary of additional information about the letters in the sequence.
+    ‚Äì Holds per-letter-annotations using a (restricted) dictionary of additional information about the letters in the sequence.
 The keys are the name of the information, and the information is contained in the value as a Python sequence (i.e. a list, tuple or string) with